mhmd97z/cs798-course-project/uonosTutorial.md

   - **onos-e2t** micro-service is the one that actually connects E2 nodes with xApps.
 This micro-service terminates E2 interfaces, manages subscriptions, and hosts xApps.
   - In the implementation of ONOS RIC, communication between **onos-e2t** and xApps are done through Protobuf messages, instead of E2 messages (which are in ASN.1 syntax).
   - **onos-e2t** micro-service is also responsible for maintaining topology of all E2 nodes connected and storing a list of RAN functions supported by each E2 node using information gathered from setup stage and service update requests.
 This micro-service stores information using APIs exposed by **onos-topo** and **onos-uenib**.
+  - Get:
+    - subscriptions
+      - Service Model ID -> oran-e2sm-mho:v2, oran-e2sm-kpm:v2
+      - E2 NodeID -> Entity id: e2:1/5154, e2:1/5153
+      - State -> SUBSCRIPTION_COMPLETE
+- **onos-e2-sm**
+  - Service models are implemented in **onos-e2-sm**.
+It is a shared library that contains all supported service models and mapping between the ASN.1 definition (for E2 messages) and protobuf definition (for xApps) of the service models.
+By using a separate library, ONOS RIC decouples service model with the remaining system, making ONOS RIC capable of handling any E2SM.
 - **onos-topo**
   - ONOS RIC uses **onos-topo** as a R-NIB storage.
 Specifically, information regarding E2 nodes and their relationship, information regarding cells and slicing are stored using **onos-topo** to manage and provide a shared view of the overall RAN system.
+  - Get:
+    - NaN
+  - Set (+Get)
+    - entity
+      - Entity ID
+      - Kind ID -> e2cell, e2t, a1t, e2node, onos-config
+      - Labels
+      - Aspects -> onos.topo.E2Cell, onos.topo.E2TInfo,onos.topo.Lease, onos.topo.A1TInfo, onos.topo.MastershipState,onos.topo.E2Node, onos.topo.Lease
+    - kind
+      - Kind ID -> e2t, e2cell, e2node, neighbors, controls, contains,
+      - Name
+      - Labels
+      - Aspects
+    - relation
+      - Relation ID
+      - Kind ID -> contains [e2node controls e2cell], controls [e2t controls e2node]
+      - Source ID -> Entity ID
+      - Target ID -> Entity ID
+      - Labels
+      - Aspects
+    - wipeout: Delete All Relations and Entities
 - **onos-uenib**
   - UE-related information is stored using APIs provided by **onos-uenib**, a new micro-service designed specifically to store and track UE information with minimum latency and high throughput rate.
+  - Get:
+    - NaN
+  - Set (+Get):
+    - ue information
-- **onos-e2-sm**
+      - UE ID
-  - Service models are implemented in **onos-e2-sm**.
-It is a shared library that contains all supported service models and mapping between the ASN.1 definition (for E2 messages) and protobuf definition (for xApps) of the service models.
-By using a separate library, ONOS RIC decouples service model with the remaining system, making ONOS RIC capable of handling any E2SM.
+      - Aspect Types -> RRCState, RSRP-Neighbors, RSRP-Serving, CGI, 5QI [how can I get the values of these fields?]

-### Supported Service Model and xApps
+### Supported Service Models
 Currently, all E2SMs and xApps supported by ONOS RIC are implemented in GO, however, a Python SDK is now in the beta stage and we could see xApps implemented in Python coming in the future.
 - KPM: allows gathering metric data from E2 nodes
-  - **onos-kpimon** xApp is provided as a sample xApp that runs over this service model to collect metric data.
-The collected data can be retrieved through **onos-cli** command-line interface.
 - NI: currently, only the protobuf definition of this service model has been implemented
   - No xApps that run over this service model is provided by SD-RAN project.
 - RC: [RAN Control] This service model allows RIC to gather cells (PCI) and neighbor relationship.
-  - SD-RAN project provides the **onos-pci** xApp to demonstrate this service model.
-This xApp provides access to PCI resources through **onos-cli** command-line interface.
-It allows the collection of data related to PCI and PCI conflicts.
-This xApp is also capable of detecting and resolving PCI conflicts using built-in algorithms.
 - MHO: [Mobile Handover] This service model handles all mobile handover procedure-related operations.
 This service model allows collection of signal metric data for UEs and RRC state change data.
 It also allows control signalling for initiating mobile handover procedures.
-  - The **onos-mho** xApp runs over this service model and serves as a sample use case for this service model.
 - RSM: [RAN Slicing Management] This service model allows creating, updating and deleting RAN slices
-  - SD-RAN project provides a simple xApp **onos-rsm** that runs over this service model.
-This app allows creating, updating and deleting RAN slices through a command-line interface.
-User is also capable of specifying a UE to a slice through the command line.
-This xApp would also store and update the topology and UE properties related to RAN slicing operations using **onos-topo** and **onos-uenib** accordingly.

-### onos-kpimon
+### xApps
-- [docLink](https://docs.sd-ran.org/master/onos-kpimon/README.html) | [gitRepo](https://github.com/onosproject/onos-kpimon) | [dockerImage](https://hub.docker.com/r/onosproject/onos-kpimon)
-- This xApp provides this set of KPIs:
+- **onos-kpimon** xApp runs over KPM service model to collect metric data.
+  - Get:
     - Node ID
     - Cell Object ID
     - Cell Global ID
     - Time
     - RRC.Conn.{Avg & Max}
     - RRC.ConnEstabAtt.Sum
     - RRC.ConnEstabSucc.Sum
     - RRC.ConnReEstabAtt.{HOFail & Other & Sum & reconfigFail}
+  - Set (+Get):
+    -
+- **onos-pci** xApp demonstrates RC service model.
+It allows the collection of data related to PCI and PCI conflicts.
+This xApp is also capable of detecting and resolving PCI conflicts using built-in algorithms.
+  - [ERROR] rpc error: code = Unknown desc = no measurements entries stored
+  - Get:
+    -
+  - Set (+Get):
+    -
+- **onos-mho** xApp runs over MHO service model.
+  - Get:
+    - cells
+      - CGI
+      - Num UEs
+      - Handovers-in
+      - Handovers-out
+    - UEs
+      - UeID
+      - CellGlobalID
+      - RrcState -> CONNECTED, IDLE
+  - Set (+Get):
+    - NaN
+- **onos-rsm** xApp runs over RSM service model.
+  - This app allows creating, updating and deleting RAN slices through a command-line interface.
+User is also capable of specifying a UE to a slice through the command line.
+  - This xApp would also store and update the topology and UE properties related to RAN slicing operations using **onos-topo** and **onos-uenib** accordingly.
+  - Get:
+    - NaN
+  - Set (+Get):
+    - creat slice
+      - SCHEDULER_TYPE
+      - SLICE_TYPE
+      - WEIGHT
+- **onos-mlb** xApp balances load among connected cells.
+  - The application adjusts neighbor cells’ cell individual offset (Ocn).
+If a cell becomes overloaded, this application tries to offload the cell’s load to the neighbor cells that have enough capacity.
+Adjusting neighbor cells’ Ocn triggers measurement events; it triggers handover events from a cell to it’s neighbor cells.
+As a result, by adjusting Ocn, the load of overloaded cell will be offloaded to the neighbor cells.
+  - Get:
+    - ocn
+      - sCell
+      - node ID
+      - sCell PLMN ID
+      - sCell cell ID
+      - sCell object ID
+      - nCell PLMN ID
+      - nCell cell ID
+      - Ocn [dB]
+  - Set (+Get):
+    - parameters
+      - interval [sec]
+      - Delta Ocn per step
+      - Overload threshold [%]
+      - Target threshold [%]

+## Detailed CLI
+### onos-kpimon
+- [docLink](https://docs.sd-ran.org/master/onos-kpimon/README.html) | [gitRepo](https://github.com/onosproject/onos-kpimon) | [dockerImage](https://hub.docker.com/r/onosproject/onos-kpimon)
 - **onos-kpimon** makes a subscription with E2 nodes connected to **onos-e2t** through **onos-topo** based ONOS xApplication SDK.
 Creating a subscription, **onos-kpimon** sets **report interval** and **granularity period** which are the monitoring interval parameters.
 - Noticeable stuff:
   - **report interval** and **granularity period** are set to 1000 ms. I'm not sure what is the possbile minimum value.